Alca1206/housing_price_prediction/README.md

 Streamlit Frontend: Open your browser and go to http://localhost:8501

-FastAPI Interactive Docs: Open your browser and go to http://localhost:8000/docs
+FastAPI Interactive Docs: Open your browser and go to http://localhost:8000/docs.
+Since there is docker implemtation in project the Url is changed to http://api:8000/docs.

 ### 3. Stop the Containers
 When you are finished, simply press Ctrl + C in your terminal, or run: